ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 adapting their send rate.

-In access networks, the network elements -those networking entities along the path of appication traffic flows that have access to the IP packets- could provide advice to endpoints that can help guide application use of network capacity, separate from any signals that are intended to influence congestion response.
+In access networks, the network elements -those networking entities along the path of application traffic flows that have access to the IP packets- could provide advice to endpoints that can help guide application use of network capacity, separate from any signals that are intended to influence congestion response.